The Day of Revolution: Characters

-The main character, Kei was a rebellious boy in high school who would get into fights along with his three close friends.
-However, one day his doctor tells him and his parents that while Kei may appear to be physically male, he is in fact genetically female.
+Kei was a rebellious boy in high school who would get into fights along with his three close friends.
+However, one day his doctor tells him and his parents that while Kei may appear to be physically male, he is in fact genetically female female.
 He thus starts to live as a girl and even changes his name to Megumi, which uses the same kanji as 'Kei'.
 After the change in lifestyle, Megumi still has a problem with the transition from male to female.
 Even as Megumi dresses as a girl, she still feels more like a boy, and feels more comfortable when around Makoto.
 As a guy, he was often told he was cute, causing him to physically retaliate and retains much of the same personality after his transition.
 Megumi tends to be very outspoken and even blunt sometimes.

-Megumi appears in the series Princess Princess, by the same author of The Day of Revolution, as Mikoto's girlfriend, though only references are made about her past life in the manga and nothing in the anime.
-In the manga, Megumi once fears that Mikoto had something with the other Princesses and that the only reason he is interested in her is because of her past life.